nkabbara/nkabbara.github.io/now.md

 I moved to Latin America in May 2019 after living most of my life in Houston,TX and I'm still learning Spanish!
 As soon as my level reached order-food level, complaining-about-slow-internet level, and dating-level I stopped learning and surfed that plateau for a few years.
 But life in Buenos Aires is very different than the cities I've lived in in Mexico.
 People here are very friendly and more inclusive than Mexico, so I keep finding myself in Spanish only groups and events.
 This has generated a renewed motivation to take my Spanish to the next level.

-My current daily routine is 30 minutes divided between Ankiing new words and going through [Language Transfer's](https://www.languagetransfer.org/) awesome Spanish course.
-As soon as that comes to an end I'm switching to conversational in person classes.
-I'm also considering an alternative where I deep dive for a couple of months dropping all other activities and put it behind me.
+My current routine is 3 in-person classes a week and the rest of the week I study (anki) new words that I couldn't understand in daily conversations with people.

 <small>_(This is a now page, and if you have your own site, [you should check it out](https://nownownow.com/about).)_</small>